climlab/climlab/README.rst

 Version 0.6.3 (released February 2018) brings under-the-hood improvements to the Fortran builds which enable successful builds on a wider variety of platforms (incluing Windows/Python3).

+Version 0.6.4 (released February 2018) brings some bug fixes and a new ``climlab.couple()`` method to simplify creating complete models from components.

 The documentation_ was first created by Moritz Kreuzer (Potsdam Institut for Climate Impact Research) as part of a thesis project in Spring 2016.

 .. _documentation: http://climlab.readthedocs.io